What is Malware Killer on-demand malware removal?

 Is Malware Killer the same as real-time AV protection?

 No, Malware Killer is the perfect complement to real-time protection, as it finds and eradicates malware when all else fails.
-It is important to have real-time, VB100-certified anti-malware protection such as iolo System Shield®, found in both System Mechanic Pro® and Phoenix 360.
-Malware Killer is included in Phoenix 360 as well.
+It is important to have real-time anti-malware protection such as iolo System Shield, found in both System Mechanic Pro and System Mechanic Ultimate Defense (formerly Phoenix 360).
+As noted above, Malware Killer is also included in System Mechanic Ultimate Defense.

 What is the difference between the free and full (paid) versions of Malware Killer?

-Malware Killer Free offers a deep inspection engine to detect viruses, spyware and many other types of malware that may have infected your PC.
+The free version of Malware Killer offers a deep inspection engine to detect viruses, spyware and many other types of malware that may have infected your PC and notifies you of the malware.

-Malware Killer then takes the results of this advanced on-demand detection and eradicates the malware from your computer.
+If you purchase a full (paid) license of Malware Killer, the software will then take the results of the advanced on-demand detection and eradicate the malware from your computer.

-If you have questions or concerns, please contact Customer Care at iolo.com/customercare.
+If you have questions or concerns, please contact iolo Technical Support here.